wawandco/evento/README.md

 At any given time there might be more than one instance of the server running, simulating a distributed system.

 #### The Database
-At the database level we have a few tables that store the reservation data.
+The database is a PostgreSQL database as simple as possible, for the purpose of the POC we've kept the tables lite.
+At the database level we have a few tables that store the reservation data and available rooms.

 [![ERD](erd.png)](erd.png)

+##### Tables
 - events (id, name)
 - hotels (id, name)
 - event_hotel_rooms (id, event_id, hotel_id, assigned, reserved, locked, updated_at)